magento/merchdocs/src/cms/dynamic-blocks-rotate.md

    - Click <span class="btn">Save and Continue Edit</span>.

-1. In the panel on the left, choose **Widget Options**.
-Then, do the following:
+1. In the left panel, choose **Widget Options** and do the following:

    - For the **Dynamic Blocks to Display**, accept `Specified Dynamic Blocks`.